codebyash-21/edubuddy-elite/README.md

 **Which profile to use.** `EDUBUDDY_PROFILE=pi` selects the smaller models and tighter limits.
-A **Pi 5 with 16 GB** can instead run the desktop profile unchanged — just omit the variable — which reproduces the validated laptop results exactly, at roughly 60-90 s per answer.
+A **Pi 5 with 16 GB** can instead run the desktop profile unchanged — just omit the variable — which reproduces the validated laptop results exactly.
 A Pi 4, or an 8 GB Pi 5, should stay on the `pi` profile.

 > **Microphone over the network:** browsers only allow microphone access on a
 > secure origin. `127.0.0.1` counts; `http://<pi-ip>` does not, so the mic will